AllanBlanchard/tutoriel_wp/english/acsl-logic-definitions-and-code/axiomatic-definitions.md

 More specifically, specifying the values read by a function or a predicate is important for the consistency of an axiomatic definition.
-Indeed, as previously explained, if we do not specify what is read when a pointer is received, an update of a value inside the array do not invalidate a property known about the content of the array.
-In such a case, the proof is performed but since the axiom do not talk about the content of the array, we do not prove anything.
+Indeed, as previously explained, if we do not specify what is read when a pointer is received, an update of a value inside the array does not invalidate a property known about the content of the array.
+In such a case, the proof is performed but since the axiom does not talk about the content of the array, we do not prove anything.

 For example, in the function that resets an array to 0, if we modify the axiomatic definition, removing the specification of the values that are read